dm-zharov/ricoh-gr-bluetooth-api/wlan_control_command/passphrase.md

 ### Overview

-Acquires or sets the network passphrase.
+Acquires and sets the network passphrase.

 ### Properties